hoare211/gcmp/README.md

 ```
 **It answers:** "What changes will be added to the index if I run `git add .` right now?"

+**Pro-Tip**: You can edit your files on the `work` side of the comparison, save them, and they are immediately updated in your actual working directory, ready for you to `git add`.

 ---

 #### 2. Compare Staging Area vs. Last Commit